GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/10-Kube-Proxy.md

 - Kube-Proxy is a process that runs on each node in the kubernetes cluster.

   ![kube-proxy](../../images/kube-proxy.PNG)
+  - The left pod is a web application, and the right pod is a database application.
+The left pod can reach the right pod directly by its IP.
+But there is not guarantee that the IPs will stay the same.
+  - To automatically join the two Pods together, we create a `service: db` to expose the DB pod on the cluster.
+  - `service: db` is not an actual process, it is an in-memory object. `kube-proxy` monitors service creation, and set up forwarding rules in each node to reflect the service's rules (e.g. adding rules in `iptable`)

 ## Install kube-proxy - Manual
 - Download the kube-proxy binary from the kubernetes release pages [kube-proxy](https://storage.googleapis.com/kubernetes-release/release/v1.13.0/bin/linux/amd64/kube-proxy).
 For example: To download kube-proxy v1.13.0, Run the below command.